dejanzelic/dejandayoff.com/_posts/2017-04-03-oscp-review---felt-the-pain-and-suffered-through-it.md

 My overall opinion of the book is that it was a great starting point to learn about many of the topics necessary to pass the OSCP.
 However, the book alone is not enough to pass the OSCP.
 The student needs to do their own research when they do not understand something.
 The lessons at the end of each section are, in my opinion, required for the course.
 They do a great job summarizing the sections.

 I cannot stress enough that the book is not enough to pass the OSCP.
 The windows buffer overflow is discussed in 20 pages, If you have no idea how buffer overflows work, this is not enough content.
-Since this was a section I struggled a lot with, my recommendation is to check out Vivek Ramachandran’s x86 Assembly Language and Shellcoding on Linux Course (http://www.pentesteracademy.com/course?id=3.
+Since this was a section I struggled a lot with, my recommendation is to check out Vivek Ramachandran’s [x86 Assembly Language and Shellcoding on Linux Course](http://www.pentesteracademy.com/course?id=3).
 While it might be targeting only Linux, it is still a great way to learn about assembly and how buffer overflows work.

 The videos were very similar to the content in the book.
 Before taking the exam the first time, I did not watch the videos.
 During preparation for my second attempt, I did go through all of the videos and it was a great refresher.
 I played all the videos using VLC and sped up the playback.
 I appreciate Muts being slow and thorough, but some videos just took too long.